 When the COVID-19 (Novel Coronavirus) Pandemic happened in 2020, I was living in New York City, the epicenter of the virus when the outbreak first happened.
-In order to keep my readers informed on how I was doing in this epicenter, and how New York City and State were doing, I gave weekly updates.
+In order to keep my readers informed on how I was doing in this epicenter, and how New York City and State were doing, I gave weekly updates in 2020 and 2021 (with a break during a period of 2020 and a period of 2021 when the virus wasn’t affecting New York City as much).
 You can find the weekly updates below:

 Additionally, I wrote several other blog posts that have to do with the coronavirus, either directly or indirectly.
 Here is a list of such posts (along with short previews of what these posts talk about):

 Coronavirus Can Feel Like a Stomach Flu…And Media Often Doesn’t Talk About It-May 23, 2022.
 This post talks about how for many, Coronavirus acts like a stomach flu even though that’s often not talked about.

 Why People Should Mask Indoors, Regardless of What a Judge Says-April 25, 2022.
 Read about why I urged people to wear their masks indoors, in spite of a judge ruling against national mask mandates on public transit.

 Dear Congress, You Needed to Pass Funding for Pandemic Relief…Last Week-April 4, 2022.
 In Spring 2022, United States Congress was struggling to pass a funding bill for pandemic relief.
 This post talks about the urgency of the issue at the time.

 American Health Care and Responding to the Long-Term Impacts of the COVID-19 Pandemic-March 14, 2022.
 Read about why there should be concern about American health care’s ability to respond to the long-term impacts of the COVID-19 pandemic.
 This post an also be found on the “Other Injustices” page.